StyleDomain: Efficient and Lightweight Parameterizations of StyleGAN for One-shot and Few-shot Domain Adaptation: Related Work

+In the setting of the second group it is sufficient to have only several samples (up to dozens) from the target domain for the successful adaptation and such approaches utilize another techniques.
+In particular, they introduce additional regularization terms \cite{tseng2021regularizing, li2020few}, preserve pairwise distances between instances in the source domain via cross-domain consistency loss \cite{ojha2021few}, mix weights of the fine-tuned and the base generators \cite{pinkney2020resolution}, use an auxiliary small network to enhance the training \cite{wang2020minegan}.
+More advanced methods \cite{gal2022stylegan, zhu2021mind, alanov2022hyperdomainnet} utilize the pretrained CLIP model \cite{radford2021learning} as the vision-language supervision for the text-based adaptation \cite{gal2022stylegan, alanov2022hyperdomainnet} or the one-shot image-based adaptation \cite{chefer2022image, zhu2021mind, chong2022jojogan, zhang2022generalized, zhang2022towards, alanov2022hyperdomainnet}.

+Recent work \cite{zhao2022few} analyzes the performance of methods from the second group for dissimilar domains in the low data regime.
+It was shown that those methods have a significant quality degradation in the few-shot regime.
+However, it can be partially mitigated by constraining model parameters.
+There are also approaches that introduce more lightweight parameterizations for domain adaptation \cite{noguchi2019image, robb2020few, chefer2022image, alanov2022hyperdomainnet}, however they work only for similar domains.
+In our paper, we propose efficient and highly lightweight parameterizations for both similar and dissimilar domains and show that they can achieve results on par with the state-of-the-art methods that optimize all weights of StyleGAN.

-Although there have been already proposed many methods that deal with the problem of adapting StyleGAN there are still very few works that analyze this process more thoroughly.
-The paper \cite{wu2021stylealign} is the first attempt to perform such in-depth study.
-They examine the relationship between the base and fine-tuned StyleGAN generators depending on the similarity between source and target domains (they call them aligned models).
-In particular, they explore which parts of StyleGAN are mostly changed during fine-tuning and the transferability of the latent semantics between aligned models.
-However, many important questions remain untouched.
-In our paper, we provide more systematic and comprehensive analysis that completes and improves results from \cite{wu2021stylealign}.
+There are few works that analyze the domain adaptation process of StyleGAN thoroughly.
+The paper \cite{wu2021stylealign} is the first attempt to perform such an in-depth study.
+In particular, they explore which parts of StyleGAN are mostly changed during fine-tuning and the transferability of the latent semantics after domain adaptation.
+However, this work does not analyze which parts of StyleGAN are sufficient for adapting depending on the similarity between source and target domains.
+In our paper, we provide a more systematic and comprehensive analysis that completes and improves the results from \cite{wu2021stylealign}.